victineo/ml-challenge/README.md

 # ml-challenge

-This is a basic practical challenge about **Machine Learning** with Python.
+This is a practical challenge about **Machine Learning** with Python.

-Check the **develop** branch to see the `ipynb` file with all of my documented workflow and annotations.

 ## Tasks
 Analyze a database and, based on it: